 A defensive covering, as of adamant, arachnoweave, kevlar, metal, wood, or leather, worn to protect the body against weapons (see also Body Armour).

 - Boser - Text by M. Alan Kazlev

 A matter laser.
 The stimulated emission of BEC results in bosons marching in coherent phase.
 Bosers have many uses in energy storage and release and in weapons systems.

-- Claymore II - Text by John B
+- Claymore Edge Series mines - Text by John B

 - Disassembler - Text by M. Alan Kazlev, updated by Steve Bowers